Whiplash (Marvel Comics): Leeann Foreman

 The second Whiplash is Leeann Foreman, a professional criminal born in Wilmington, Delaware.
-She was a mutant with unrevealed abilities and used adamantium wires connected to her gloves as whips.
-She was part of Critical Mass's mutant Band of Baddies.
-The Baddies kidnapped a mutant girl and her father to coerce them to join their band.
-They forced the daughter to knock out Spider-Man and Wolverine, but they quickly recovered.
-The daughter then unleashed her powers, blew up the warehouse they were in, and defeated all of the Baddies.
-Whiplash disappeared after the daughter's telekinetic explosion enabled her to get free.
+She is a mutant with unrevealed abilities and used adamantium wires connected to her gloves as whips.
+Whiplash and the Band of Baddies kidnap a mutant girl and her father to coerce them into joining the group.
+They force the daughter to knock out Spider-Man and Wolverine, but they quickly recover.
+The daughter then unleashed her powers, blowing up the warehouse they are in, and defeats all of the Baddies.
+During the explosion, Whiplash escapes.